 Since 1953, Durham Veterans Affairs Medical Center (DVAMC) has been improving the health of men and women who have so proudly served our nation.
-Services are available to more than 200,000 veterans living in a twenty-six county area of central and eastern North Carolina.
-The DVAMC is a 271-bed (151 operating beds and 120 nursing home beds-Community Living Center CLC)) tertiary care referral, teaching and research facility affiliated with Duke University School of Medicine.
-Durham provides general and specialty medical, surgical, psychiatric inpatient and ambulatory services, and serves as a major referral center for North Carolina, southern Virginia, northern South Carolina, southern West Virginia, and eastern Tennessee.
-In addition to our main facility in Durham, we offer services at one Health Care Center (HCC) located in Greenville, North Carolina for two Community Based Outpatient Clinics (CBOCs) located in Morehead City, North Carolina, and Raleigh, North Carolina.
-Outpatient Clinics are also located on Hillandale Road in Durham, North Carolina; Raleigh II, Dialysis Clinic and Blind Rehabilitation Outpatient Clinic at Brier Creek in Raleigh, North Carolina.
+Services are available to more than 200,000 Veterans living in a twenty-seven county area of central and eastern North Carolina.
+The DVAMC is a 271-bed tertiary care referral, teaching, and research facility affiliated with Duke University School of Medicine.
+The DVAMC provides general and specialty medical, surgical, and psychiatric services.
+It serves as a major referral center for North Carolina, southern Virginia, northern South Carolina, southern West Virginia, and eastern Tennessee.
+In addition to the main facility in Durham, services are offered at the Health Care Center (HCC) located in Greenville, North Carolina, and two Community Based Outpatient Clinics (CBOCs) located in Morehead City and Raleigh, North Carolina.
+Outpatient Clinics are also located on Hillandale Road in Durham, in southern Raleigh, and at the Dialysis Clinic and Blind Rehabilitation Outpatient Clinic at Brier Creek in Raleigh.
 The medical center is a regional center for radiation therapy, neurological disorders, therapeutic endoscopy, and other special procedures.
 In addition, it serves as a referral center for high-risk open-heart surgery cases, angioplasty, and hemodynamic cardiac catheterization.
-The 120-bed Extended Care Rehabilitation Center (CLC) is reflective of an ongoing emphasis on wellness, preservation of functions, and rehabilitation.
-Special programs at Durham include a comprehensive Women's Health Center; a Home Based Primary Care program; a Telemedicine Home Care program; a Geriatric Research Education, and Clinical Center; the Center for Health Services Research in Primary Care; the VISN 6 Mental Illness Research, Education and Clinical Center, and the Epidemiology Research and Information Center.
+The 100-bed Community Living Center (CLC) is reflective of an ongoing emphasis on wellness, preservation of functions, and rehabilitation.
+Special programs at DVAMC include a comprehensive Women's Health Center, a Home Based Primary Care program, a Telemedicine Home Care program, a Simulation Center, Geriatric Research Education and Clinical Center, the Center for Health Services Research in Primary Care, the VISN 6 Mental Illness Research Education and Clinical Center, and the Epidemiology Research and Information Center.